ogata-lab/eipl-docs/en/docs/faq.md

     ```

-## Q. Predicted image is abnormal
+## Q. The predicted image looks abnormal.

-1. Fix camera parameters
-    When the trained model is applied to a real robot, the problem occurs that no objects are seen in the predicted image or the predicted image is noisy.
-    This may be due to the fact that camera parameters (e.g. white balance) are automatically changed, fix the camera parameters at the time of `motion teaching`.
-    Or adjust the `inference` camera parameters to get the same visual image as the `motion teaching`.
+When applying a trained model to a real robot, there may be problems such as objects not being visible in the predicted image, or the image being noisy.
+This could be due to automatic changes in camera parameters (e.g. white balance).
+To avoid this, it is recommended to fix the camera parameters during motion teaching, or to adjust the inference camera parameters to match the visual image during motion teaching.

-## Q. Not focusing attention on the object.
+## Q. The model does not focus on the object.

-1. Adjusting the camera position
+1. Adjust the camera position

-    It is recommended that the robot's body (hand or arm) and the object be constantly displayed in the image in order to acquire stable attention and motion.
-    When attention is directed to the robot's body and the object part, it is easier to learn the time-series relationship between the both.
+    It is recommended to make sure that the robot's body (hand or arm) and the object are consistently displayed in the image to facilitate stable attention and movement.
+When attention is directed to both the robot's body and the object, it becomes easier to learn the temporal relationship between them.

-2. Enlarge the object
+2. Enlarging the object

-    Therefore, either make the object physically larger, crop the image around the object, or move the camera closer to the object.
+    Consider physically enlarging the object, cropping the image around the object, or moving the camera closer to the object.

-3. Re-training the mode
+3. Retrain the model

-    The initial weights of the model may cause the objects to be inattentive.
-    Training multiple times with the same parameters yields good results 3 out of 5 times.
+    The initial weights of the model may cause inattention to the objects.
+Training the model multiple times with the same parameters has yielded positive results 3 out of 5 times.

-## Q. Customize the data loader
+## Q. How can I customize the data loader?

-It is possible to add/remove any sensor by changing the number of data to pass the `MultimodalDataset` class or by changing some of the input/output definitions.
-The following shows an example of adding a new torque sensor.
+It is possible to add or remove any sensor by adjusting the amount of data passed to the `MultimodalDataset` class or by modifying the input/output definitions.
+Here is an example that shows how to add a new torque sensor.

 ```python
 class MultimodalDataset(Dataset):